 As a Society, our Social conscience has grown and grown in recent decades.
 Things we once did routinely are now considered abhorrent and for some Keeping animals in captivity falls into this category.
-In our SeaWorld review, we discuss this at length and while we find our selves in the against camp overall, where Orca are concerned, Attractions like the San Diego zoo are very different.
+In our SeaWorld review, we discuss this at length and while we find ourselves in the against camp overall, especially where Orca are concerned, Attractions like the San Diego zoo are very different.

-SeaWorld operates primarily for profit, Zoo’s such as San Diego operate Primarily for conservation (that is not to say SeaWorld do nothing for conservation).
-The Work they have done has some staggering success stories and shows outright visiting and contributing to places like this has a profound positive effect one the world’s wildlife and ecosystems.
+SeaWorld operates primarily for profit, Zoo’s such as San Diego operate Primarily for conservation (that is not to say SeaWorld does nothing for conservation).
+The Work they have done has some staggering success stories and shows outright visiting and contributing to places like this has a profound positive effect on the world’s wildlife and ecosystems.
 Here we list just a few examples.

 California Condors – A few decades ago there were only a few examples of the California Condor left in the wild.
 These few birds were no longer breeding and were destined for an early bath in the game of Evolution.
 The extraordinary step was taken to catch ALL wild birds and begin a Breeding Program, before beginning a return to the wild.
 Today there are strong populations all over California and Arizona and we ourselves have been lucky enough to see a bird in the wild that should have died out.
 All thanks to San Diego Zoo and the other zoo’s in the Program!

 Sea Otters – Another California Resident that had little hope of survival, now thanks to the efforts of zoos and institutes up and down the east coast Sea Otters are prevalent.
 Take a trip to Monterey California and you will see hundreds of the (not so) little beasts frolicking and hunting in the kelp forests of the coast.